prurigro/darkcloud-nvimconfig/readme.md

 * [tabular](https://github.com/godlygeek/tabular): Vim script for text filtering and alignment
 * [vim-fugitive](https://github.com/tpope/vim-fugitive): A wrapper integrating git into vim in such a way as to provide features neither of them could offer on their own
 * [vim-gutentags](https://github.com/xolox/vim-easytags): A plugin that takes care of the much needed management of tags files in Vim
+* [vim-matchup](https://github.com/andymass/vim-matchup): A plugin that lets you highlight, navigate, and operate on sets of matching text.
+It extends vim's % key to language-specific words instead of just single characters
 * [vim-move](https://github.com/matze/vim-move): Provides a few convenient ways to move selected text
 * [vim-pathogen](https://github.com/tpope/vim-pathogen): A plugin to load other plugins while keeping them isolated in their own directory structure rather than all dumped together
 * [vim-polyglot-darkcloud](https://github.com/prurigro/vim-polyglot-darkcloud): The darkcloud-nvimconfig fork of a meta-package that attempts to provide the best syntax plugins for each file type